Iyanu: Production

 The series was "inspired by Avatar: The Last Airbender", had an "all-African voice cast", and draws inspiration from "Nigerian culture, music, and mythology."
 Following the series release, Nigerian singer Yemi Alade talked about the process of making music for the series while remaining authentic to "Nigerian culture and Yoruba mythology," with her opening song for the series, entitled "You Are," described as a "soaring anthem of identity" which echoed the "power of African storytelling through music."

 In August 2024, the Martha's Vineyard African American Film Festival (MVAAFF) featured an Iyanu-themed event including clips, cultural and educational activities.
 In October 2024, an early trailer for Iyanu was shown at New York Comic Con."

 In February 2025, Cartoon Network aired an extended clip and trailer for the first time of Iyanu during a marathon of The Amazing World of Gumball, confirming the series premiere date of April 5, 2025 on Cartoon Network and April 6 on Max.
 Later that month, ITVX announced it had acquired exclusive streaming rights for Iyanu in the United Kingdom, with non-exclusive rights for the Republic of Ireland.

-In April 2025, the Afro Animation Summit in Burbank, California, featured a screening of Iyanu and a discussion with Roye Okupe and members of the voice cast and the production team.
-Later that month, City Academy in St. Louis, Missouri, hosted a community event attended by Lion Forge founder David Steward II, writer Kerri Grant, and voice actors Samuel Kugbiyi and Okey Jude.
+In April 2025, the Afro Animation Summit in Burbank, California, featured a screening of Iyanu and a discussion with Okupe and members of the voice cast and production team.
+Later that month, City Academy in St. Louis, Missouri, hosted a community event attended by Steward II, writer Kerri Grant, and voice actors Samuel Kugbiyi and Okey Jude.

 Prior to the series release, Okupe told Reuters that he wanted the series, like the graphic novel, to create a character which served as a positive role model for his daughter and other people across the world, allowing for her to be entertained and inspired by her culture and heritage.
 In an interview with Paste, he described the series as a "very faithful adaptation," but differs from the original graphic novel, noted the process of working with Brandon Easton and Godwin Akpan, described the show's message as focusing on what it means to be a hero and having empathy for those you disagree with.
 He also noted the incorporation of Capoeira and Dambe boxing skills into how Iyanu fights in the series and called for people to watch the series, saying that the number of people who watch it will determine whether the series will continue.
 Steward told the St. Louis American that unlike Wakanda in Black Panther, Iyanu is "based on real culture – and in a real place," with the art, writers, and voice cast composed of Black people, adding that most times Black characters are shown in media, much of the decision not created by "people who look like what’s being portrayed on screen."